wapsol/re-cloud/README.md

 ### What is re-cloud?

 re-cloud is a software package that enables to spin up a private cloud on your own bare-metal hardware within minutes.

+Fundamentally, a private cloud gives you an unlimitedly scalable compute units (VMs), storage and networking capabilities including security.
+This enables companies to easily run their own compute infrastructure.

+### Minimum Requirements

 We call bare metal hardware "**nodes**".
 You will need at least 3 nodes with the following minimum configuration to get re-cloud initially set up.
 After that, you can add nodes as your needs scale.

 - 8 core CPU
 - 64 GB RAM
-- 1 TiB SSD
+- 1 TiB SSD or NVMe

 ### What can you do with re-cloud?